-Contact local newspapers and radio and television stations that attract a senior audience to place public service announcements that promote driver safety and training.
-Publicize seminars, telephone hotlines, and safety information in local senior newspapers and bulletins.
+Contact local newspapers and radio and television stations that attract an older audience to place public service announcements promoting driver safety and training.
+Publicize seminars, telephone hotlines, and safety information in local older adult newspapers and bulletins.
+Create advertisements with links to driver safety and training information on social media sites such as Facebook.
+Filters allow you to target your message to desired age and interest groups.

-Involve law enforcement, the community, and senior service providers in helping to ensure the safety and mobility of older adults.
-Triad can provide sensitivity training to DMV officials and law enforcement to educate them about older driver issues.
-DMV personnel can learn to direct seniors to available transportation options.
+Involve law enforcement, the community, and older adult service providers in helping to ensure the safety and mobility of older adults.
+Triad can provide sensitivity training to DMV and law enforcement personnel to educate them about older driver issues.
+Use the tools off ered by NATI and NHTSA (see above) to help you get started.

-Some law enforcement officers hesitate to cite older offenders, not wanting to take enforcement action against "grandma and grandpa."
-Triads can ensure that officers are aware of their state's referral process for driver licensing retesting.
-Triads can also teach officers to be alert for signs of impaired driving such as vision problems or dementia.
+Some law enforcement offi c e rs he sitate to ci te ol der off end ers, not wan ting to tak e enforcement action against "grandma and grandpa."
+Triads can ensure that offi cers and deputies are aware of their state's referral process for driver licensing retesting.
+Triads can also teach offi cers to be alert for signs of impaired driving such as vision problems or dementia.